Stone village in the French countryside

 House sitting in France

-Paris apartments, Provence villas, Loire valley estates, the South of France coast, and rural Brittany or Dordogne — France is one of housesitting's most romantic destinations.
+Paris apartments, Provence villas, Loire valley estates, the South of France coast, and rural Brittany or Dordogne — France is one of house sitting's most romantic destinations.

 Paris apartments